 At the Dominican House of Studies in Saigon, he completed his philosophical studies and a part of the theological program for priesthood.

-In 1999, he was sent to complete the formation program at the Pontifical University of Santo Tomas, in Manila, Philippines.
-At this university he also obtained a Licentiate in Theology with a distinction of Magna Cum Laude in 2001.
+In 1999, he was sent to complete the formation program at the Pontifical University of Santo Tomas, in Manila, Philippines where he obtained a Licentiate in Theology with a distinction of Magna Cum Laude in 2001.
 In this same year, he was ordained priest at Santo Domingo Church, Quezon City, Manila.

 In June 2013 he obtained his Doctorate in Theology (STD & PHD) at the University of Louvain-la-Neuf.
 His dissertation's title was: "Gerald O’Collins’ understanding of symbols, experience and divine revelation – an accommodation for a Christian approach to the world religions and interreligious dialogue in the line of Jacques Dupuis."

-Since September 2013 he has joined the teaching group of the Dominican University Online (domuni) at the same time continuing his pastoral mission in Brussels.
+Since September 2013 he has joined the teaching group of the Dominican University Online (Domuni), at the same time continuing his pastoral mission in Brussels.